-Reproducibility.
-Another advantage of our approach is the automated tracking and versioning of changes to data, workflows and workflow blocks.
-This gives a detailed insight into which tool, data and workflow version was used to produce particular result.
+to produce particular result.
 This information is necessary to reproduce the workflow, using older versions of the tools, which may be required for comparison or validation purposes.
-Although similar levels of version control could be achieved in a HPC setting, e.g. by means of the Environment Modules14 package and source version control systems, when using e-Science Central this happens automatically and almost transparently to the user.
+Although similar levels of version control could be achieved in a HPC setting, e.g. by means of the Environment Modules package and source version control systems, when using e-Science Central this happens automatically and almost transparently to the user.
 Importantly, together with version information, e-SC also keeps track of data provenance, a key element in documenting the geneticists' findings and making them reproducible.

 Design complexity and performance.
-Finally, the workflow-based approach can be criticised on the grounds of limited expressiveness of the dataflow model.
+Finally, the workflowbased approach can be criticised on the grounds of limited expressiveness of the dataflow model.
 While this may translate into complexity of design to exploit the available data parallelism, we have shown that this effort pays off in terms of overall performance.
 Our workflow-based solution deployed in the cloud is over twice as fast as the original, script-based HPC pipeline running in the exclusive access mode.
 NGS pipelines, usually, do not require complex parallel algorithms but rather they combine simple tools in a sequence of tasks that need to process large data files one after another.
 This makes visual WfMS such as e-SC a very good fit for the problem, while the benefits of the HPC environment, e.g. low latency network, play less important role.

-In summary, we have shown how migration from a local, scriptbased HPC pipeline to a workflow-based pipeline running in a public cloud infrastructure can provide benefits in terms of speed, flexibility, scalability and cost-effectiveness for NGS.
+In summary, we have shown how migration from a local, script-based HPC pipeline to a workflow-based pipeline running in a public cloud infrastructure can provide benefits in terms of speed, flexibility, scalability and costeffectiveness for NGS.
 Performing such a migration requires careful execution, but can ultimately lead to more scalable and manageable solutions for scientific applications.